 "An informed person should demand that they be allowed to keep their analog meter."
 Dr. David Carpenter, School of Public Health, Albany, New York University

-The reactions to the installation of smart meters are worldwide with continuing resolutions, lawsuits etc.
+There have been worldwide reactions to the installation of smart meters with continuing resolutions, lawsuits etc.

 Many cities seek the possibility of optional installation.

-Testing programs, such as one in Australia, have failed, after the abandonment of the program than half users .
+Testing programs, such as one in Australia, have failed after the abandonment of the program by more than half of the users .

-According to surveys of EMF Safety Network in California , 40% of people in homes which had a smart meters installed has complained to the power company and 94% would like to reinstall their old analog meters.
+According to surveys of EMF Safety Network in California , 40% of people in homes which had a smart meter installed have complained to the power company and 94% would like to reinstall their old analog meters.

-California also filed a class action by the consulting firm Wilner & Associates, against Pacific Gas & Electric (PG & E) on the legal basis of high radiation emissions, encroachment of property and health damage.
-The lawsuit asks for more than $ 2 million in penalties, $ 10,000 fine per customer and the obligation of PG & E to provide an analog meter at no cost to any customer who requests it.
+California also filed a class action lawsuit brought forward by the consulting firm Wilner & Associates, against Pacific Gas & Electric (PG & E) on the legal basis of high radiation emissions, encroachment of property and health damage.
+The lawsuit asks for more than $ 2 million in penalties, with a $ 10,000 fine per customer and the obligation of PG & E to provide an analog meter at no cost to any customer who requests it.